crypto-chassis/ccapi/README.md

 * Code closely follows Bloomberg's API: https://www.bloomberg.com/professional/support/api-library/.
 * It is ultra fast thanks to very careful optimizations: move semantics, regex optimization, locality of reference, lock contention minimization, etc.
 * Supported exchanges:
-  * Market data: coinbase, gemini, kraken, bitstamp, bitfinex, bitmex, binance-us, binance, binance-futures, huobi, okex.
+  * Market data: coinbase, gemini, kraken, bitstamp, bitfinex, bitmex, binance-us, binance, binance-futures, huobi, okex, erisx.
-  * Execution Management: coinbase, gemini, bitmex, binance-us, binance, binance-futures, huobi.
+  * Execution Management: coinbase, gemini, bitmex, binance-us, binance, binance-futures, huobi, erisx.
 * To spur innovation and industry collaboration, this library is open for use by the public without cost.
 Follow us on https://cryptochassis.medium.com.
 * For historical market data, see https://github.com/crypto-chassis/cryptochassis-api-docs.
 * Since symbol normalization is a tedious task, you can choose to use a reference file at https://marketdata-e0323a9039add2978bf5b49550572c7c-public.s3.amazonaws.com/supported_exchange_instrument_subscription_data.csv.gz which we frequently update.